-On the route we met just two people who were resting by the route at 1500 m altitude and no one else afterwards.
+On the route, we met just two people who were resting by the route at 1,500 m altitude and no one else afterward.

 The trail and all the paths are pretty well maintained, but I do not suggest to go there when it’s raining, it would be very slippery.
 I think it rained the day before and it was still quite slippery in some parts of the way up.

-In the altitude of 2060 m we saw a post which shows directions, but it was on the ground so I believe that weather conditions there in winter time are pretty rough.
+At the altitude of 2060 m, we saw a post that shows directions, but it was on the ground so I believe that weather conditions there in wintertime are pretty rough.

-And, I suppose, at altitude of 2100 m all the paths were quite impossible to be seen.
-It was all covered in quite deep snow and if you are not with good shoes, I would not suggest to go further any more.
+And, I suppose, at an altitude of 2,100 m all the paths were quite impossible to be seen.
+It was all covered in quite deep snow and if you are not with good shoes, I would not suggest going further anymore.
 It can get pretty dangerous and very very slippery.
 As well, as summer is kicking in now, the snow is melting and moving all the time, so it’s not a safe surface to walk on.

-I don’t know if we missed any signs or something, but we were not able to see the lake which was pity.
-I came just to two conclusions: it was covered by snow (and it’s not as big as you expect) or we lost our way somewhere, as post which show direction were fallen on the ground, so maybe some were missing 🙂
+I don’t know if we missed any signs or something, but we were not able to see the lake which was a pity.
+I came just to two conclusions: it was covered by snow (and it’s not as big as you expect) or we lost our way somewhere, as the post which shows direction was fallen on the ground, so maybe some were missing.

 Doesn’t really matter, the weather was harsh, wet and cold, even snowing a little bit, cloudy, but the views were nice.
-There’s a beauty in nature chaos.
-You don’t really all the time need to experience just nice sunny weather… clouds and rain is good as well 🙂
+There’s a beauty in nature’s chaos.
+You don’t really all the time need to experience just nice sunny weather… clouds and rain are good as well.

-Next time I would maybe choose another route which would go straight to the valleys and no civilisation is seen and no cars noises 🙂 Andermatt offers a lot of routes, so just check the one you like and get lost in Alps (in a good way) 🙂
+Next time I would maybe choose another route which would go straight to the valleys and no civilization is seen and no cars noises.
+Andermatt offers a lot of routes, so just check the one you like and get lost in the Alps (in a good way).

-The hike up to the peak of our day took us 1h50min, it was 7km and the ascent of 909 m 🙂 Pretty good, almost 1km.
-The hike back was little hard in the beginning as the snow was really slippery, but once we reached the dry ground it was a piece of cake 🙂 All in all, 14km, 3h29min 🙂
+The hike up to the peak of our day took us 1h50min, it was 7km and the ascent of 909 m.
+Pretty good, almost 1km.
+The hike back was a little hard in the beginning as the snow was really slippery, but once we reached the dry ground it was a piece of cake.
+All in all, 14km, 3h29min.